Eurovision 2023: Here are the first 10 finalists – DW – 05/10/2023

 No solo performer this year

-The line-up in this first semi-final clearly demonstrated that singers who dramatically belt out ballads with their hair blowing in the wind, long typical ESC acts, are out of style at the contest.
+The lineup in this first semifinal clearly demonstrated that singers who dramatically belted out ballads with their hair blowing in the wind, long a common sight at ESC, are out of style in this year's contest.

-More and more countries — and thus their music fans — are opting for electronic, danceable pop music with wow effects, performed by groups, or individual acts supported by dancers.
+More and more countries — and their music fans — are opting for electronic, danceable pop music with special effects, performed by groups, or individual acts supported by dancers.

 The "less is more" approach only works with a really strong song and a convincing solo performance, as Portugal's Salvador Sobral (2017) and the Netherlands' Duncan Laurence (2019) demonstrated in recent years.